 Apply additional coats necessary to keep the stain saturated.
 Also, remove the excess stain if there are any.

 Allow the stain to sit on the surface for 15 minutes.
-For the best results, we highly advise reading the product information for recommended drying times.
+For the best results, I highly advise reading the product information for recommended drying times.
 The longer the time for drying, the deeper the color will be.

 Step #4: Apply Another Coat (Optional)